Irish Buttermilk Scones Recipe

 Try my Irish buttermilk scones recipe today and you will be glad you did.

 Irish buttermilk scones are a great treat had in many family homes across the country of Ireland.
 Many homes and families have their own Irish buttermilk scones recipe that they pass down and for a very good reason.
+Many a home in Ireland would often serve warm freshly baked Irish Scones slathered with butter, strawberry jam (jelly for our American cousins) and topped with fresh cream.
+No Irish scone would be complete without a nice cup of tea to wash it all down.

-It is often hard to find a really good Irish buttermilk scones recipe that are nice and light, full of flavour and don’t leave a bad taste from using too much soda.
+It is often hard to find a really good Irish buttermilk scones recipe that are nice, light, full of flavour and don’t leave a bad taste from using too much soda.
 My Irish buttermilk scones recipe has been tried and tested to insure you will get the best buttermilk scone every time.
 With a little few tips and a bit of practice you too can make Irish buttermilk scones like many nan’s across the country used to make.

 The best tip to make the best Irish Buttermilk scone is to use your hands.
 Yes, forget the machine, get a big bowl, add your dry ingredients then work that butter into the flour before mixing in the liquid, with your hands.
 Just make sure to wash them before hand.